andresriancho/w3af/doc/sphinx/install.rst

 .. note::

-   The platform used for development and running our continuous integration tests is Ubuntu 12.04 LTS.
+   The platform used for development is Ubuntu 14.04 and running our continuous integration tests is Ubuntu 12.04 LTS.

 .. warning::